-- a.
+- 1. Write python programs to understand - .
 Basic data types, Operators, expressions and Input Output Statements - a.
 Control flow statements: Conditional statements (if, if...else, nested if) - b.
 Looping in Python (while loop, for loop, nested loops) - c.
-Decorators, Iterators and Generators.
+Decorators, Iterators and Generators. - 2.
+Write python programs to understand - .

-- a.
 Different List and Tuple operations using Built-in functions - a.
 Built-in Set and String functions - b.
 Basic Array operations on 1-D and Multidimensional arrays using Numpy - c.
-Implementing User defined and Anonymous Functions
+Implementing User defined and Anonymous Functions - 3.
+Write python programs to understand - .

-- a.
 Classes, Objects, Constructors, Inner class and Static method - a.
 Different types of Inheritance - b.
-Polymorphism using Operator overloading, Method overloading, Method overriding, Abstract class, Abstract method and Interfaces in Python.
+Polymorphism using Operator overloading, Method overloading, Method overriding, Abstract class, Abstract method and Interfaces in Python. - 4.
+Write python programs to understand - .

-- a.
 Creating User-defined modules/packages and import them in a program - a.
 Creating user defined multithreaded application with thread synchronization and deadlocks - b.
-Creating an menu driven applications which should cover all the built-in exceptions in python
+Creating an menu driven applications which should cover all the built-in exceptions in python - 5.
+Write python programs to understand - .

-- a.
 Different File Handling operations in Python - a.
 Designing Graphical user interface (GUI) using built-in tools in python (Tkinter, PyQt, Kivy etc.). - b.
 GUI database connectivity to perform CRUD operations in python (Use any one database like SQLite, MySQL, Oracle, PostgreSQL etc.) - 5.
 Practical Assessment: An Practical / Oral exam will be held based on the above syllabus.
 The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW. - A. Term Work: Term Work shall consist of at least 15 practical based on the above list.
 Also Term work Journal must include at least 2 Programming assignments.
 The Programming assignments should be based on real world applications which cover concepts from more than one module of syllabus.
-Mini Project based on the content of the syllabus (Group of 3-4 students)

-B. Term Work Marks: 50 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 20 Marks (Mini Project) + 5 Marks (MCQ as a part of lab assignments) + 5 Marks (Attendance)
+Mini Project based on the content of the syllabus (Group of 3-4 students) - B. Term Work Marks: 50 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 20 Marks (Mini Project) + 5 Marks (MCQ as a part of lab assignments) + 5 Marks (Attendance)